 The rate of adoption and sales of our products is heavily influenced by clinical data.
 Currently, the primary clinical data regarding the safety and effectiveness of our products is limited to our FlowTriever Pulmonary Embolectomy Clinical Study, or FLARE study, which was a prospective, multicenter, single-arm study to evaluate the safety and effectiveness of our first-generation FlowTriever for use in the removal of clot from the pulmonary arteries in the treatment of 106 patients with acute intermediate-risk PE.
-Other studies, including a retrospective, single-center study in 27 patients with high-risk PE have been conducted examining the safety, efficacy and feasibility of treatment using the FlowTriever.
+Other studies, including a retrospective, single-center study conducted by St. Luke's Hospital in Kansas City, Missouri in 46 patients with intermediate- and high-risk PE and a retrospective, multicenter study in 27 patients with high-risk PE have been conducted examining the safety, efficacy and feasibility of treatment using the FlowTriever.
 No clinical trials or studies have been completed using the ClotTriever.
 To augment this data, we are currently enrolling our ClotTriever Outcomes, or CLOUT, and FlowTriever All-Comer Registry for Patient Safety and Hemodynamics, or FLASH, registries, each of which is intended to evaluate and assess real-world patient outcomes in up to 500 patients.
 We plan to conduct additional clinical trials to help drive increased awareness and adoption of our products with existing and new customers.
 Historical clinical results are not necessarily predictive of future clinical results, and we cannot assure you that the results reported in these registries will be consistent with, or better than, currently available clinical data.
 Moreover, the outcomes and updates resulting from these registries, including interim results, may be compared to the results of other products and treatments for DVT or PE, and if the comparisons are not favorable, it may limit the adoption of our products.
 In addition, our competitors and other third parties may also conduct clinical trials of our products without our participation.
 Unfavorable or inconsistent clinical data from existing or future clinical trials conducted by us, our competitors or other third parties, the interpretation of our clinical data or findings of new or more frequent adverse events, could subject us to mandatory or voluntary product recalls, suspension or withdrawal of FDA or other governmental clearance or approval, significant legal liability or harm to our business reputation and could have a material adverse effect on our business, financial condition and results of operations.